oiraqi/immunizer/README.md

 Thanks to unsupervised learning, Immunizer leverages the application business context and learns from production data, without creating any training burden on the application owner.
 Moreover, as Immunizer uses runtime application instrumentation, it incurs no additional cost on the application provider.

+In terms of effectiveness, Immunizer R-precision exceeds 97%, while its cloud-based, fully-distributed and parallelized microservices architecture provides high performance and scalability.

-Immunizer leverages cloud-based collaboration to create and manage software communities whose members automatically share security alarms and learn from each other.
+Immunizer can be extended through cloud-based collaboration.
+The aim is to create and manage *software communities* whose members automatically share security alarms and learn from each other.
 This allows Immunizer to evolve from empowering applications with immunity like the *human body*, to providing them with a sense of belonging and an ability to collaborate like in *human societies*.

-In terms of effectiveness, Immunizer R-precision exceeds 97%, while its cloud-based, fully-distributed and parallelized microservices architecture provides high performance and scalability.
+All related details are given in the corresponding project: [Communizer: A Collaborative Cloud-based Self-Protecting Software Communities Framework](https://github.com/oiraqi/communizer).

 ## Architecture